 See our related article on statutes of limitations in Colorado criminal cases.

-In general, prisoners are eligible for parole consideration after serving 50% of their time.
-Felony sentences are also reduced by any time the defendant spent in custody prior to the conviction.
-Prisoners also have the opportunity to work off 10 days of their sentence each month (“earned time”) through labor, classes, group living, or general compliance.
+In general, you are eligible for parole consideration in Colorado after serving 50% of your prison sentence.
+Felony sentences are also reduced by any time you spent in custody prior to the conviction.

-However, prisoners convicted of a crime of violence are not eligible for parole consideration until 75% of their time has been served.
-And if they have prior convictions for a crime of violence, they cannot accrue “earned time.”
+However, if you are convicted of a crime of violence, you are not eligible for parole consideration until 75% of your time has been served.
+Furthermore, if you have prior convictions for a crime of violence, you cannot accrue “earned time.”

-Also, sex offenders must serve 100% of the minimum sentence before parole consideration.
-Though they are also allowed to accrue “earned time.”3
+Finally, if you are a sex offender, you must serve 100% of your minimum sentence before parole consideration.
+Though you are also allowed to accrue “earned time.”3

-A sentencing hearing in Colorado is where a judge imposes penalties on a defendant who has been convicted of a crime.
-During the hearing, the defense and deputy district attorney advance their arguments as to what punishment the defendant should receive.
-And both sides can call witnesses urging for laxer or harsher sentences.
+A sentencing hearing is where a judge imposes penalties on you for being convicted of a crime.
+During the hearing, your attorney and the deputy district attorney advance their arguments as to what punishment you should receive.
+Both sides can call witnesses urging for laxer or harsher sentences.

-When determining which penalty to impose in the criminal sentencing range, judges take into account aggravating and mitigating circumstances.
-Aggravating circumstances make the defendant more blameworthy and deserving of a tougher punishment.
-Examples are:
+When determining which penalty to impose in the criminal sentencing range, judges take into account:

-Meanwhile, mitigating factors make the defendant less blameworthy and more deserving of probation or the minimum sentence.
-Examples are:
+- mitigating circumstances, which make you less blameworthy and more deserving of probation or the minimum sentence.

-Sometimes the defense attorney and prosecutor agree ahead of time to a punishment.
+Sometimes your defense attorney and prosecutor agree ahead of time to a punishment.
 When this happens, the judge will usually rubber stamp this negotiation and impose the agreed-upon sentence.4

-Many defendants under Colorado sentencing laws are eligible for probation instead of prison.
-However, judges may not grant probation to defendants convicted of multiple felonies or of a class 1 felony.
+Depending on your case, you may be eligible for probation instead of prison in Colorado.
+However, judges may not grant you probation if you are convicted of multiple felonies or of a class 1 felony.

-The terms of probation depend on the defendant’s individual criminal case.
+The terms of probation depend on your individual circumstances.
 Ten common probation terms are:

 - regular reporting to the probation officer;